Tourism in Indonesia: Shopping

 The nation's capital, Jakarta, offers many places for shopping.
 Mal Kelapa Gading, the biggest one with 130 km2, Plaza Senayan, Senayan City, Grand Indonesia, Sarinah, and Plaza Indonesia are some of the shopping malls in the city.
 Next to high-end shopping centres with branded products, Indonesia is also a popular destination for handicraft shopping in the region.
 Certain Indonesian traditional crafts such as batik, songket, ikat weaving, embroidery, wooden statue and fashion products are popular souvenirs for visitors.

 Indonesian textile and fashion products are known for their good value; good quality with relatively cheap and reasonable price.
 Bandung is a popular shopping destination for fashion products among Malaysians and Singaporeans.
 Bali has many shopping centres, for instance, the Kuta shopping centre and the Galeria Nusa Dua.

 Amusement and theme parks

 Amusement parks with its rides are popular destination for Indonesian families and teenager alike.
 Ancol Dreamland with Dunia Fantasi theme park and Atlantis Water Adventure is Jakarta's answer to Disneyland-style amusement park and water park.
 Several similar theme parks also developed in other cities, such as Trans Studio Makassar and Trans Studio Bandung.

+Taman Mini Indonesia Indah (TMII]) is one of large theme park to know more about Indonesia.
+TMII is the small miniature culture of Indonesia.